 Aeries' equity-based incentive awards are designed to align our interests and those of our shareholders with those of our employees and consultants, including its executive officers.
-The board of directors is responsible for approving equity grants.
+The board of directors or the compensation committee is responsible for approving equity grants.

-The Company intends to attract, retain and motivate key talents working with the Company, by way of rewarding their high performance and motivate them to contribute to the overall corporate growth and profitability Additional grants may occur periodically in order to specifically incentivize executives with respect to achieving certain corporate goals or to reward executives for exceptional performance.
-Aeries may grant equity awards at such times as its board of directors determines appropriate.
+The Company intends to attract, retain and motivate key talents working with the Company, by way of rewarding their high performance and motivate them to contribute to the overall corporate growth and profitability.
+Additional grants may occur periodically in order to specifically incentivize executives with respect to achieving certain corporate goals or to reward executives for exceptional performance.
+Aeries may grant equity awards at such times as its board of directors or compensation committee determines appropriate.

-Currently, we have two active stock option plans, Aeries Management Stock Option Plan 2019, as amended, and Aeries Employees Stock Option Plan 2020, as amended.
+Prior to the closing of the Business Combination, ATG had two stock option plans, ATG Management Stock Option Plan 2019, as amended, and ATG Employees Stock Option Plan 2020, as amended.
 For a description of the terms of the two plans, please see the section below entitled "-Aeries Stock Option Plans."
-Under the Aeries Management Stock Option Plan 2019, as amended, 177,345 options were granted to Mr. Appukuttan Panikassery on September 27, 2019, 59,110 options were granted to Mr. Khare on April 1, 2020.
-Under the Aeries Employees Stock Option Plan 2020, as amended, 59,900 options were granted to Mr. Appukuttan Panikassery on July 22, 2022.
+Under the ATG Management Stock Option Plan 2019, as amended, 177,345 options were granted to Mr. Panikassery on September 27, 2019, 59,110 options were granted to Mr. Khare on April 1, 2020.
+Under the ATG Employees Stock Option Plan 2020, as amended, 59,900 options were granted to Mr. Panikassery on July 22, 2022.